-The Company's consolidated sales for the year ended December 31, 2020 decreased by \$488.4 million or 12.6% to \$3,375.3 million as compared to \$3,863.7 million for the year ended December 31, 2019.
-The total decrease in sales was driven by a decrease in the North America operating segment, partially offset by increases in sales in Europe and the Rest of the World.
+The Company's consolidated sales for the year ended December 31, 2021 increased by \$408.7 million or 12.1% to \$3,784.0 million as compared to \$3,375.3 million for the year ended December 31, 2020.
+Sales for the year ended December 31, 2021 increased year-over-year across all operating segments.

-Sales for the year ended December 31, 2020 in the Company's North America operating segment decreased by \$529.1 million or 17.3% to \$2,537.2 million from \$3,066.4 million for the year ended December 31, 2019.
-The operations acquired from Metalsa, results for which were consolidated with those of the Company effective March 2, 2020, contributed \$78.5 million of year-over-year sales (including \$1.7 million in tooling sales) to the North America operating segment.
-Excluding the acquired operations, sales for the year ended December 31, 2020 in North America decreased by \$607.6 million or 19.8%.
-This decrease was due to overall lower industry volumes, primarily as a result of the impact of the COVID-19 pandemic, and a decrease in tooling sales of \$187.6 million, which are typically dependent on the timing of tooling construction and final acceptance by the customer.
-These negative factors were partially offset by the impact of foreign exchange on the translation of U.S.-denominated production sales, which had a positive impact on overall sales for the year ended December 31, 2020 of approximately \$24.0 million as compared to the corresponding period of 2019, and the launch of new programs during or subsequent to the year ended December 31, 2019, including the General Motors heavy duty truck, Ford's new Mach E Mustang, a six cylinder aluminum engine block for Ford, and the production of ventilator stands for General Motors.
+Sales for the year ended December 31, 2021 in the Company's North America operating segment increased by \$200.3 million or 7.9% to \$2,737.5 million from \$2,537.2 million for the year ended December 31, 2020.
+The operations acquired from Metalsa, results for which were consolidated with those of the Company effective March 2, 2020, accounted for \$27.2 million of the year-over-year increase in sales (including a \$4.8 million increase in tooling sales).
+Excluding the acquired operations, sales for the year ended December 31, 2021 in North America increased year-over-year by \$173.1 million or 7.0%.
+The increase was due generally to the launch of new programs during or subsequent to the year ended December 31, 2020, including the new Jeep Grand Cherokee and Wagoneer, Ford Mach E Mustang, Nissan Rogue and Pathfinder, and a six-cylinder aluminum engine block for Ford; and an increase in tooling sales of \$133.1 million, which are typically dependent on the timing of tooling construction and final acceptance by the customer.
+These positive factors were partially offset by the impact of foreign exchange on the translation of U.S.-denominated production sales, which had a negative impact on overall sales for the year ended December 31, 2021 of approximately \$153.7 million as compared to the corresponding period of 2020; and lower OEM production volumes on specific light vehicle platforms as a result of the industry-wide shortage of semiconductor chips, including the GM Equinox / Terrain and Ford's Edge and Escape.

-Sales for the year ended December 31, 2020 in the Company's Europe operating segment increased by \$11.7 million or 1.7% to \$683.9 million from \$672.1 million for the year ended December 31, 2019.
-The operations acquired from Metalsa, results for which were consolidated with those of the Company effective March 2, 2020, contributed \$154.5 million of year-over-year sales (including \$10.4 million in tooling sales) to the Europe operating segment.
-Excluding the acquired operations, sales for the year ended December 31, 2020 in Europe decreased year-over-year by \$142.8 million or 21.2%.
-This decrease can be attributed to overall lower industry volumes, primarily as a result of the impact of the COVID-19 pandemic; lower pre-COVID year-over-year production related to certain light vehicle platforms, in particular with Daimler and Jaguar Land Rover; and a \$6.5 million decrease in tooling sales.
-These negative factors were partially offset by the launch of new programs during or subsequent to the year ended December 31, 2019, namely with Volvo and Volkswagen; and an \$8.8 million positive foreign exchange impact from the translation of Euro-denominated production sales as compared to the corresponding period of 2019.
+Sales for the year ended December 31, 2021 in the Company's Europe operating segment increased by \$216.1 million or 31.6% to \$900.0 million from \$683.9 million for the year ended December 31, 2020.
+The operations acquired from Metalsa, results for which were consolidated with those of the Company effective March 2, 2020, accounted for \$87.2 million of the year-over-year increase in sales (including a \$27.5 million increase in tooling sales).
+Excluding the acquired operations, sales for the year ended December 31, 2021 in Europe increased year-over-year by \$128.9 million or 24.3%.
+The increase can be attributed to the launch of new programs during or subsequent to the year ended December 31, 2020, mainly with Daimler, Ford, Volvo, and Lucid Motors, and higher OEM production volumes on specific light vehicle and powertrain platforms, largely with Daimler.
+These positive factors were partially offset by the impact of foreign exchange on the translation of Euro denominated production sales, which had a negative impact on overall sales for the year ended December 31, 2021 of \$14.2 million as compared to the corresponding period of 2020; and a \$9.7 million decrease in tooling sales.